We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Most cases of anal itching can be treated at home without needing to see a doctor.
 We go over the possible causes, along with at-home remedies to relieve itching.

-The causes of anal itching are often related to skin or internal medical issues.
+The causes can be related to different skin or internal medical issues.
 Skin-related causes of an itchy anus include:

 - atopic dermatitis, a form of eczema

 - excess friction to the anal area, such as rough wiping after a bowel movement